scalikejdbc/scalikejdbc.github.io/source/documentation/transaction.html.md

 ### #localTx block
 <hr/>

-Executes query / update in block-scoped transactions.

-If an Exception was thrown in the block, the transaction will perform rollback automatically.
+This code block executes queries / update operations in block-scoped transactions.
+When an Exception was thrown within the block, the ongoing transaction will be cancelled and then the transaction will be rolled back automatically.

 ```scala
 val count = DB localTx { implicit session =>